 In cooperation with Channel 6, Kidde, The Home Depot and Toyota, we are proud to offer smoke detectors at no charge to you to ensure that you and your loved ones are safe!

-Fire Headquarters is open Monday through Friday from 8am-4pm.
+Fire Headquarters is open Monday through Friday between the hours of 8:00am to 12:00pm and 1:00pm to 4:00pm.
+We are closed daily from 12 noon to 1pm.
 Please plan accordingly for office business.

 We're here for you.
 Just put your request in writing.
 Make sure you include the following: